projectcalico/calico/master/getting-started/kubernetes/installation/hardway/install-node.md

 ## Provision RBAC

-Create the ServiceAccount that the `calico-node` container will run as
+Create the ServiceAccount that `calico/node` will run as

 ```
 kubectl create serviceaccount -n kube-system calico-node